-Voting Members
+Voting Members 6

-The IRB reserves the right to appoint additional voting members in various areas of expertise as needed with approval from the Dean of the Graduate School.
+The IRB reserves the right to appoint additional voting members in various areas of expertise as needed with approval from the Executive Vice President and Provost.
 A complete list of the duties and responsibilities of IRB voting members is listed in Appendix B.

 - College of Arts and Sciences: three members (to include one member from the Louisiana Scholars' College) - 2.
 College of Business and Technology - 3.
 College of Education and Human Development: two members - 4.
 College of Nursing and School of Allied Health - 5.
-Student Affairs Representative (Dean or designee) - 6.
-Graduate Student Representative - 7.
-Community Representative - a.
-The IRB Community Representative shall not have any relationship, formal or informal, with NSU.
-For example, a university employee, outside contractor, member of an unpaid university board or group.
-Additionally, immediate family members of a university employee, outside contractor, or member of an unpaid university board or group are ineligible to serve as the Community Representative
+Student Affairs Representative (Dean of Students or designee) - 6.
+Graduate Student Representative